mvolkmann/blog/src/nushell.md

 To make Nushell your default shell in Linux or macOS, first add a line containing the file path to the `nu` executable in `/etc/shells`.
-For example, for me using macOS I entered `su vim /etc/shells` and added the line `/Users/mark/.cargo/bin/nu`.
+For example, using macOS I entered `su vim /etc/shells` and added the line `/Users/mark/.cargo/bin/nu`.
-Then enter `chsh -s nu`.
+Then change the default shell by entering `chsh -s nu`.
 If using tmux, also change the value of `default-shell` in `~/.tmux.conf`.

 ## Scripts